carlovaccarini/etl_scrutini2016/README.md

 * Several NaN values
 * Need to perform votes validation using the following formula: VOTANTI=NUMVOTISI+NUMVOTINO+NUMVOTIBIANCHI+NUMVOTINONVALIDI+NUMVOTICONTESTATI
 * In Umbria it was a Fraud
-* In analysis of the DESCREGIONE, DESCPROVINCIA, DESCCOMUNE were discovered a new region (SICLIA), and cities without names (they were kept in the analysis).
+* In analysis of the DESCREGIONE, DESCPROVINCIA, DESCCOMUNE were discovered a new region (SICLIA), and towns without names (they were kept in the analysis).
 * Discovered dirty data like: not digits, NaN, digits concat with chars.

 Some data could be recovered and used in other branch of analysis, indeed the Python script could produce 2 files of aggregated data